mj10777/mapmbtiles/README.md

 * some of the Mbtiles creation logic came from the `Mapbox` project:
     *  the original project source can be found at [https://github.com/mapbox/mbutil]
-       * much of this code howwever differs
+       * much of this code however differs

 * some of the Mbtiles funtionality came from the `Landez` project:
     *  the original project source can be found at [https://github.com/makinacorpus/landez]